muhammed-anas-na/Learn-Blockchain/README.md

 ## What's crypto wallet?
 <p>A blockchain wallet is a digital wallet that allows users to store, send, and receive cryptocurrencies.</p>

 ### Yeah, that's the complete basics of blockchain.
 Don't worry if you dont understand it completely.
-Will understand when we move forward
+Will understand when we move forward.